-The heartache and anger was so much that at some point during his visit, he decided to just sell off the property before returning to his base abroad.
+The heartache was so much that at some point during his visit, he decided to just sell off the property before returning to his base abroad.

-I repeat, all this could have been easily avoided by enlisting the services of a property manager, to handle the affairs of the property.
+I repeat, all this could have been easily avoided by enlisting the services of a good property manager.

 In a bid to make this very clear, I will be highlighting the major roles a property manager plays and how it can be of immense benefit to you.

-If you’re a landlord, or are considering investing in a rental property, here are ten (10) reasons why you most certainly need a property manager:
+If you’re a landlord, or are considering investing in a rental property, here are great reasons why you need a property manager:

 If there’s a sudden problem at the property, it naturally falls on you as the landlord, to fix it.
 With a property manager, you’ll be able to say goodbye to late-night emergencies.
 When a problem arises, the property manager will get the call and respond accordingly.